uranian throne

 "Upon investigation," he explains, "I found that before leaving Ao you took action against one Tem Talfarn."

-I'm being terribly strategic here, striving to match wits with the Noad of Noads on the assumption that if I fail to do so, he'll be sure to redefine his dereliction of duty into an advantage at my expense.
-But this is crazy: who am I to resist his fate-wave?
+I'm being strategic here, terribly strategic as I strive to match wits with the Noad of Noads.
+It's on the assumption that if I fail to do so, he'll somehow redefine our roles at my expense.
+But this is crazy: who am I to resist his fate-wave anyhow?
+Must kick these thoughts away and just use my eyes and ears.
+Stuff is happening.
+I just then saw the Sunnoad reach to flip a switch in response to a beep from some tell-tale on the encircling bank of lights.

-Now he reverses another switch, perhaps putting something on hold, and catching my eye he says: "I must show you a sample of business here."
+Now he reverses another switch, perhaps putting something on hold.
+Catching my eye he says: "I'll show you a sample of business here."

-This time I hear a groaning rumble, and it comes to me forcibly that the blank areas in the circumference of this 'Kiosk' are all three of them doors.
-They slide open as I watch.
-What's this?
-To my bewilderment they are giving not onto open ground but onto covered walks.
-I must accept what I see; it has been slickly done.
-It appears, doubtless for some reason to do with security, that these protected walks can be raised in almost no time at the press of a switch.
+A groaning rumble and a movement follows.
+They forcibly alert me to the fact that that the blank areas in the circumference of this 'Kiosk' are all three of them doors, sliding open as I watch, giving, to my confusion, not onto open ground but onto covered walks.
+Ah, it has been slickly done.
+Doubtless for some reason to do with security, these protected walks can be raised in almost no time at the press of a switch.
 Where do they lead?
 Brem Tormalla brushes past me and without turning his head he gestures for me to follow.

 5

-In the old courts of Earth you had to back out of a ruler's presence because etiquette forbade you to turn your back on him; here, in a way, the contortion is more difficult still, for I shan't be able to avoid disagreeing one way or the other, since if he's right now he must have been wrong before...
+In the old courts of Earth you had to back out of a ruler's presence because etiquette forbade you to turn your back on him; here, in a way, the contortion is more difficult still: not "which way can I face", but "which way can I disagree" - for if he's right now he must have been wrong before...

 My guess is, the entire installation was built by one man - by this man.
-The fused plastic coamings, the offsets and minor irregularities, suggest to me the work of one individual.
-So judges my native under-self.
-If only my instinct could go further.
-If only it could help me answer the question: was he wrong before or is he wrong now?
-Then comes a deep whisper from within me: perhaps it's not "either-or"
+The offsets and minor irregularities in the fused plastic coamings suggest to me the work of one individual: so judges my native under-self.
+If only my instinct could penetrate further, to answer that question: was he wrong before or is he wrong now?
+Then within me a deeper whisper: Perhaps it's not "either-or"

 "The swirls of fate, Sunnoad Sponndar!"